xh852/breast-cancer-prediction/README.md

 # -machine-learning-
-This notebook will use python-based machine learning tools and libraries to build a machine learning model used to predict whether someone will have breast cancer or not based on features of the breast mass.
+This repository is a collection of my machine learning projects.
+The first project is breast cancer prediction.